Alchemint/OracleContract/README.md

   public BigInteger debt_top_c;
 ```
-Using "setTypeB" sets the price that a single node gets from the exchange
+Using `setTypeB` sets the price that a single node gets from the exchange

 * Para: the name of the key you want to feed
 * From: the node wallet address of the feed price